Tasks of the guardianship authority

 Guardianship law

-In 1992, guardianship law replaced the guardianship law for adults that had been in force for almost 100 years.
-Guardianship law is enshrined in Sections 1896 to 1908k of the German Civil Code (BGB).
+In 1992, the law on guardianship replaced the law on guardianship for adults, which had been in effect for nearly 100 years.
+The law on guardianship is set forth in Sections 1814 through 1881 of the German Civil Code (BGB).